cloud-elements/devportal/docs/elements/dynamicscrm/ceql.md

 When querying in {{page.heading}}, keep the following in mind:

-* The {{page.heading}} bulk chunking mechanism allows you to use bulk on large data sets without limitations.
-If you use an orderBy clause, chunking is disabled.
-If chunking is enabled, it may take longer to get all the data.
-Also, be aware that {{page.heading}} has daily upload and download limits.
 * Use CEQL to query the following endpoints:
   * GET /accounts
   * GET /activities